Spider Identification & Prevention

 What are spiders?

 Spiders are eight-legged, air-breathing arthropods well-known by the scientific classification of arachnid.
 Their quick movements, the potential for bites, and the varying amounts of venom they possess often frighten people.
 However, most spiders you encounter around your property will be common house spiders and nothing more than a nuisance.
-That said, you need to keep an eye out for a few types of spiders around your property, including wolf spiders, black recluse spiders, house spiders, and tarantulas.
+That said, you need to keep an eye out for a few types of spiders around your property, including wolf spiders, brown recluse spiders, house spiders, and tarantulas.

 Are spiders dangerous?

 Though most spiders want to avoid you more than you want to avoid them, there are some dangerous spider species you need to look out for around your property.
-Black recluse spiders are notably one of the more dangerous spiders you can encounter due to the unpleasant symptoms that their bites may produce.
+Brown recluse spiders are notably one of the more dangerous spiders you can encounter due to the unpleasant symptoms that their bites may produce.

 However, it’s important to avoid all spiders that may be hiding around your property, as any spider can bite you and cause an allergic reaction or unpleasant symptoms.
 Difficulty breathing and swallowing after a spider bite, or intense pain and swelling, should all be met with immediate medical attention.

 In general, spiders don’t end up in your home or business because they are trying to terrorize you.
 Most spiders prefer to stay away from people and only enter human structures in pursuit of food, such as pest prey, moisture, or secluded hiding spots.
 If you have a spider problem around your property, chances are you have an insect pest prey infestation too.